Reschivon/AutoForge/README.md

 Goal is to modify at least one line in every 3-line chunk to break MOSS fingerprinting.
 (The k-value is not exactly three lines but this is a good enough approximation for now)

 1. Statement reordering.
 After building Use-Def chains (requiring CFG and RDA), we can generate a set of predecessor constraints for each statement that will define what reorderings preserve semantics.
-For example, for a statement x, IN(X) ∩ USE(X) are the set of instructions that must come before x.
+For example, for a statement x, USE-DEF(x) U [KILL(x) ∩ IN(x)] are the set of instructions that must come before x.
+(Where USE-DEF(x) is the set of dominating definitions corresponding to our USE set) (We have to union the KILL set with IN set to only get valid dominating definitions at the statement)

     As a rule of thumb, x should not move outside its scope.
-It can if it does not clash with with other definitions of x at the control merge/split point, but generally checking this is rather tedious and such these opportunities are rare in practice.
+It can if it does not clash with with other definitions of x at the control merge/split point, but generally checking this is rather tedious and such opportunities are rare in practice.

     There are cases where we can move x to the scope preheader, if it has no dependencies on anything within the scope.
 (Note: for this, check dependencies before and after)